QASymphony/cypress-sample/README.md

 ![Select Tests in qTest Manager](/docs/select-tests.png)

 6. You will be navigated to qTest Launch.
-On the **Schedule Test Run: Select Cases** screen, you'll see the 3 test runs you selected in qTest Manager's Test Execution are automatally populated and selected.
+On the **Schedule Test Run: Select Cases** screen, you'll see the 3 test runs you selected in qTest Manager's Test Execution being automatically populated and selected.
 Enter schedule name and click NEXT.

 ![Schedule Test](/docs/schedule-tests.png)